cs3216/cs3216.github.io/assignments/facebook.md

     your <span>README</span> file, or add all the teaching team members as co-developers of your application.

-As a reminder, there are a total of ** aspirations** (excluding Aspiration 0) in this assignment.
-3 of these aspirations are optional and Aspiration 2 is not graded.
+As a reminder, there are a total of **17 milestones** (excluding Milestone 0) in this assignment.
+3 of these milestones are optional and Milestone 2 is not graded.

 Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header “Assignment 1: Life of a Facebook